 Location – The most convenient and fastest way to get to Aphrodisias is via plane.
 A flight from Turkey vacation hot spot, Istanbul is about 4 hours.
 However, from Pamukkale it’s about 129km and 133km from Ephesus.

 3. Hierapolis-Pamukkale (1988)

 Over millenniums, the seeping water from hot-spring has created a silvery-white terrace of travertine pools in Pamukkale.
 This natural landscape is spectacular and nothing like you’ll find anywhere else.
 Pamukkale’s beauty hasn’t gone unrecognized; it has served as a spa for over 2000 years.
 Just above the pools, is the Greco-Roman town of Hierapolis comprising of bathhouses, temples, theatres and more.
 Visiting today lets you bathe in the same pool that kings did thousands of years ago!

 Fun fact: The song ‘Tu Jaane Na’ from ‘Ajab Prem Ki Ghazab Kahani’ was shot at Pamukkale!

-Location – For those who like driving, it’s 3 hours from Kusadasi and from Antalya and Marmaris its 4 hours.
+Location – For those who like driving on a Turkey vacation, it’s 3 hours from Kusadasi and from Antalya and Marmaris its 4 hours.
 The nearest town is Denizli – many buses, trains and flights ply to this location from various parts of Turkey.
 From cities further away like Istanbul, travelling by fight is recommended.

 4. The historic areas of Istanbul (1985)